Costs for a large company to sponsor a migrant worker (November 2022 update)

 Different levels of service are available in different locations and may also depend on the Home Office contractor used in the applicant’s country of application.

-But for example the super priority service offered in the U.S. for a Tier 2 visa application to be decided within a working day is listed for $1,221 (£995).
+But for example the super priority service offered in the U.S. for a Skilled Worker visa application to be decided within a working day is listed for $1,221 (£995).

 This fee would be payable in addition to the visa fees.

-If a migrant worker were to apply with dependants the company agreed to cover this, each dependant would pay a separate visa fee (£1,220) as well as the IHS (£2,000): so £3,220 for each one.
+If a migrant worker were to apply with dependants the company agreed to cover this, each dependant would pay a separate visa fee (up to £1,423) as well as the IHS (£3,120): so £4,543 for each dependant.

-Many companies use lawyers to assist with the Tier 2 Sponsor Licence application process.
+Many companies use lawyers to assist with the Sponsor Licence application process.

 Fees for these services will vary depending on which lawyers you use.